-Implement housing programs for youths experiencing homelessness that increase school stability and graduation rates.
+Coordinate with existing and potential housing programs for youths experiencing homelessness that increase school stability and graduation rates.

 Engage hospitals in creating and implementing systems to comply with SB 1152 to provide coordinated care and services with required entities to prevent return to homelessness.